scottmcm/rfcs/text/0000-raw-keywords.md

 ## Editions before Rust 2021

-For older editions, the `r#$foo` syntax cannot be used because macro-rules currently treats them as two distinct tokens.
-For those editions, we will use `kr#` for the same purpose.
-This syntax is accepted in all editions for completeness, but it is not expected to be used.
+For older editions, the `k#foo` syntax cannot be used because macro-rules currently treats them as two distinct tokens.
+For those editions, we will use `r#$foo` for the same purpose.
+This syntax is accepted in all editions for completeness, but it is not expected to be widely used.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation